userfront/react-example/README.md

 import React from "react";
 import {
   BrowserRouter as Router,
-  Switch,
+  Routes,
   Route,
   Link,
-  Redirect, // Be sure to add this import
+  Navigate, // Be sure to add this import
 } from "react-router-dom";

 // ...